Bernese Oberland and Lake Lucerne

 We walk to the beautiful canyon and dramatic scenery of the Gletscherschlucht which demonstrates the immense power of a glacier.
 After a buffet lunch, we continue by train to explore the charming, medieval town of Lucerne, one of the founding cities of Swiss autonomy and homeland of the legendary William Tell.
 We cross its famous, ancient wooden bridge and walk through streets of historic houses decorated with 15th and 15th century frescoes.
 There is time to wander around the city at leisure before we continue to our waterside hotel in Weggis by lake steamer.

 We take the ferry from our village to Vitznau, another lakeside resort, and connect with the famous cog railway to Rigi Kulm summit to absorb the panoramic views across three lakes within the original Swiss Cantons.
 We enjoy easy paths all day through alpage meadows accompanied by the pleasant ringing of cowbells, to a family-run mountain chalet with stunning views in Rigi Scheidegg where our host treats us to the most delicious rösti, the national dish, for lunch.
-We return to our hotel by cable car with time to relax in the chic spa before our Farewell Dinner.
+After a pastoral walk with dramatic views, we reach a cable car which takes us back to our hotel with time to relax in the chic spa before our Farewell Dinner.

 We return to Lucerne by lake steamer and The Wayfarers see you safely on your way.